+We all share the responsibility of protecting the free exchange of ideas that is fundamental to the college experience.
+If we fail to safeguard the academic integrity of our institution, severe disciplinary action is taken.
 Academic dishonesty includes, but is not limited to, the following: cheating, tampering with academic records and examinations, falsifying identity, plagiarism, and being an accessory to acts of academic dishonesty.

-This class is a place where the intellectual property of others is consulted in order for us to form our own opinions.
-If we fail to credit the ideas of these other authors, we are committing the act of plagiarism, which is an ethical violation that is dealt with harshly.
+This class is a place where the intellectual property of others is consulted in order for us to form our own opinions through insightful, intelligent prose that adds to the academic dialogue.
+If we fail to credit the ideas of these other authors, we are committing the act of plagiarism, which is an egregious ethical violation that is dealt with harshly.
 Acts of plagiarism undermine the entire process of academic inquiry.
 Using papers from other classes, passing someone's writing off as your own, or failing to credit sources come with serious consequences.
 If I discover solid evidence of plagiarism, I will follow the University guidelines and file an Academic Dishonesty Report.
-If you think you may be crossing the line in how you use sources, ask me.
+If you think you may be crossing the line in how you use sources, ask me or one of the tutors in the Writing Center.

 Refer to the Student Code of Conduct for further information: www.studentaffairs.uno.edu.